amirr0r/notes/Windows/README.md

 > Do not confuse versions and the various misconfigurations and vulnerabilities inherent to each.

+> Nowadays, systems administrators commonly use GUI-based systems for administering Active Directory, configuring IIS, or interacting with databases.
 ___

 ## Boot partition directories (`C:\`)